 Can I see Everest from Poon Hill?

-No, It is impossible to see Mt.Everest from Poon Hill.
+No, it is impossible to see Mt.Everest from Poon Hill.
 Everest is east of Kathmandu, and the Annapurna is in the west.
 If you would like to see Mt.
 Everest at the same time as you are on a trip to Poon Hill, you can take a helicopter tour or scenic mountain flight from Kathmandu.

 You can ask us anything if you have any queries regarding the Ghorepani Trekking at any time.